ariful-sagor/volunteer-network/README.md

 A full-stack app where you can pick the date and fix tasks with other volunteers.
-One can see other picked tasks.
+One can see other volunteer's picked tasks.

 Features:
 - Can Apply for volunteering tasks.